aerokube/aerokube.github.io/txt/selenium_on_windows.md

 ```

 ## Conclusion
-In this article I briefly described major issue you can face to when running your Selenium tests on Windows platform and provided an easy solution.
+In this article I briefly described major issues you can face to when running your Selenium tests on Windows platform and provided an easy solution.
 I continue to assert - Selenium can be painless.
 The trick is to cook it correctly.